cncf/toc/tags/resources/toc-supporting-guides/tech-papers.md

 ### Defining a need

 For any individual or group interested in developing a technical paper, there must be a defined need or observable opportunity to close a knowledge gap.
-When proposing a technical paper, an initial scope must be established to facillitate discussion and interest within the TAG via an Issue.
+When proposing a technical paper, an initial scope must be established to facilitate discussion and interest within the TAG via an Issue.
 It is expected that the Issue title and content will be adjusted and modified as the TAG and group refine the scope.

 ### Presenting the paper idea to the TAG